Post-classical history: East Asia

 China exhibited much interest in foreign affairs during the Tang and Song dynasties.
-From the 7th through the 10th Tang China was focused on securing the Silk Road as the selling of its goods westwards was central to the nation's economy.
-For a time China, successfully secured its frontiers by integrating their nomadic neighbors- the Gokturks into their civilization.
+From the 7th through the 10th centuries, Tang China was focused on securing the Silk Road as the selling of its goods westwards was central to the nation's economy.
+For a time China successfully secured its frontiers by integrating their nomadic neighbors - the Göktürks - into their civilization.
 The Tang dynasty expanded into Central Asia and received tribute from countries as distant as Eastern Iran.
 Western expansion ended with wars with the Abbasid Caliphate and the deadly An Lushan Rebellion which resulted in a deadly but uncertain death toll of millions.
 After the collapse of the Tang dynasty and subsequent civil wars came the second phase of Chinese interest in foreign relations.
-Unlike the Tang, the Song specialized in overseas trade and peacefully created a maritime network and China's population became concentrated in the south.
-Chinese merchant ships reached Indonesia, India and Arabia.
+Unlike the Tang, the Song specialized in overseas trade and peacefully created a maritime network, and China's population became concentrated in the south.
+Chinese merchant ships reached Indonesia, India, and Arabia.
 Southeast Asia's economy flourished from trade with Song China.

-With the country's emphasis on trade and economic growth, Song China's economy began to use machines to manufacture goods and coal as a source of energy.
+With the country's emphasis on trade and economic growth.
+Song China's economy began to use machines to manufacture goods and coal as a source of energy.
 The advances of the Song in the 11th/12th centuries have been considered an early industrial revolution.
 Economic advancements came at the cost of military affairs and the Song became open to invasions from the north.
 China became divided as Song's northern lands were conquered by the Jurchen people.
-By 1200 there were five Chinese kingdoms stretching from modern day Turkestan to the Sea of Japan including the Western Liao, Western Xia, Jin, Southern Song and Dali.
+By 1200, there were five Chinese kingdoms stretching from modern day Turkestan to the Sea of Japan including the Western Liao, Western Xia, Jin, Southern Song, and Dali.
 Because these states competed with each other they all were eventually annexed by the rising Mongol Empire before 1279.

-After seventy years of conquest, the Mongols proclaimed the Yuan dynasty and also annexed Korea; they failed to conquer Japan.
+After seventy years of conquest, the Mongols proclaimed the Yuan dynasty and also subjugated Korea; they failed to conquer Japan.
 Mongol conquerors also made China accessible to European travelers such as Marco Polo.
 The Mongol era was short lived due to plagues and famine.
-After revolution in 1368 the succeeding Ming dynasty ushered in a period of prosperity and brief foreign expeditions before isolating itself from global affairs for centuries.
+After the revolution in 1368, the succeeding Ming dynasty ushered in a period of prosperity and brief foreign expeditions before isolating itself from global affairs for centuries.